postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

 ### Example

 The following aspect needs a field named `_logger` to exist in the target type.
-Its `BuildAspect` method checks that this field exists and reports an error if it does not. and in everything I've seen you have also introduced Fabrics that show how you can 'automate' logging methods in a project.
+Its `BuildAspect` method checks that this field exists and reports an error if it does not.
-I look at this example now and think to myself   'well this would never fire becuase I'd have a fabric that applies the log attribute to everything anyway  -->

 [!include[Report Error](../../code/Metalama.Documentation.SampleCode.AspectFramework/ReportError.cs)]

 ## Suppressing a diagnostic